TAYLOR RAPLEY

 MENTAL HEALTH MAHI

-Taylor supports adults dealing with trauma, anxiety, depression, grief, burnout, chronic stress, injury, and illness.
-Her approach is evidence-based and holistic—drawing from ACT (Acceptance and Commitment Therapy), EMDR, and IFS (Internal Family Systems).
+Taylor supports adults dealing with trauma, anxiety, depression, grief, burnout, stress, injury, and illness.
+Her approach is evidence-based and holistic—drawing from EMDR therapy, ACT (Acceptance and Commitment Therapy) and IFS (Internal Family Systems).
 She often works collaboratively with other professionals, including those in functional medicine and nutrition, to support the whole person.
 Together, you’ll explore the things that have shaped you, build practical tools for managing what’s going on now, and reconnect with the kind of person you want to be moving forward.

 PERFORMANCE PSYCHOLOGY MAHI

 Taylor’s worked with athletes at all levels—from up-and-coming talent to Olympians and World Champions.
-Having represented New Zealand for almost a decade herself, she knows the pressure, the passion, and the mental challenges that come with high-performance sport.
+Having represented New Zealand for almost a decade, she knows the pressure, the passion, and the mental challenges that coincide high-performance sport.

 TAYLOR’S APPROACH